Mini-Grants for Neurodiversity-Affirming Mental Health Support

 What is this program?

-We provide small grants ($500-750) to clinicians, therapists, and other organisations that focus on mental health or wellbeing for neurodivergnt individuals.
-Our main focus is supporting direct care (e.g. free or sliding scale care or peer support for neurodivergent patients), but we are also open to supporting general operating expenses, equipment purchasing (e.g. for items that would make a clinic more sensory-friendly), or other expenditures that would lead to a higher quality of care for neurodivergent patients or individuals receiving services.
+We provide small grants ($250-750) to clinicians, therapists, and other organisations that focus on mental health or wellbeing for neurodivergnt individuals.
+Our main focus is supporting direct care or peer support for neurodivergent patients, but we are also open to supporting general operating expenses, equipment purchasing (e.g. for items that would make a clinic more sensory-friendly), or other expenditures that would lead to a higher quality of care for neurodivergent patients or individuals receiving services.

 How are we defining “neurodivergent”?